NekuSakuraba/RodrigoMiike/_posts/2019-08-02-multi-armed-bandit.md

 We can see that it’s low in the exploration phase, however it increases while exploiting the acquired knowledge.

 ## Summary
 Here we introduced the multi-armed bandit problem.
 This is somehow a simplification of the reinforcement learning.
-Multi-armed bandit is a nonassociative problem, that is, the problem don’t have states which could influence in our decision making.
+Multi-armed bandit is a nonassociative problem, that is, the problem doesn’t have states which could influence in our decision making.
 However, we could extend this idea to an associative problem.
 For example, if each slot machine has a colored light that changes over the time.

-We tackled the problem solving the one-armed bandit through sample-averaging and incremental approach, and finally we solve the multi-armed bandit using the $$\epsilon$$-greedy method to explore and exploit our options.
+We tackled the problem solving the one-armed bandit through sample-averaging and incremental approach, and finally we solved the multi-armed bandit using the $$\epsilon$$-greedy method to explore and exploit our options.

 So, that’ all!
 Hope you enjoyed and I drop a notebook with the implementation below.